Annunciation Church, Mdina: History

-Records mention that on the site of the present church, stood another church dedicated to the Nativity of Mary.
+Records mention that on the site of the present church stood an earlier church dedicated to the Nativity of Mary.
 Other sources mention that the chapel was dedicated to the Virgin of the Fortress (della Rocca).
 The chapel and the surrounding area was given to the Carmelites in the 1650s.
 The church was built between 1660 and 1675 on the designs of Mederico Blondel des Croisettes.

-After the earthquake of 1693 which destroyed many important buildings, notably the medieval cathedral of St Paul, the cathedral chapter moved to the Carmelite church until 1702 when the new cathedral was rebuilt.
+After the earthquake of 1693 destroyed many important buildings, notably the medieval cathedral of St Paul, the cathedral chapter moved to the Carmelite church until 1702 when the new cathedral was built.
 Moreover, the church also served as the parish church during this time.

-During the French occupation the church was ransacked by the French where valuables were stolen to fund Napoleon's wars.
+During the French occupation the church was ransacked by the French and valuables stolen to fund Napoleon's wars.
 However, it is said that on one particular occasion, as the French were on their way to steal the church's damask, some rebels locked the church doors and a boy went up to the spire to sound the alarm.
 Consequently, this event gave birth to the resistance against the French.